thewoolleyman/boxbuilder/README.markdown

 1. 'boxbuilder\_remote\_bootstrap' (invoked from any Bash shell) issues SSH commands on the box being built to download and invoke...
 2. 'boxbuilder\_bootstrap' (on the box being built), which clones a boxbuilder git repo, and invokes...
-3. 'boxbuilder' (on the box being built) from the cloned repo, which builds the box according to the config specified in boxbuilderrc\_url.
+3. 'boxbuilder' (on the box being built) from the cloned repo, which builds the box according to the config specified in boxbuilderrc\_download\_url.

 Building an AMI Image:

 1. 'boxbuilder\_remote\_build\_ami' (invoked from any Bash shell with Java) installs the EC2 tools, starts an EC2 instance, and issues SSH commands on it built to download and invoke...
 2. 'boxbuilder\_build\_ami' (on the EC2 instance), which creates a chroot jail, and runs commands in the chroot jail to download and invoke...
 3. 'boxbuilder\_bootstrap' (in the chroot jail), which clones a boxbuilder git repo, and invokes...
-4. 'boxbuilder' (in the chroot jail) to build a 'box' in the chroot jail according to the config specified in boxbuilderrc\_url, which then exits and returns control to...
+4. 'boxbuilder' (in the chroot jail) to build a 'box' in the chroot jail according to the config specified in boxbuilderrc\_download\_url, which then exits and returns control to...
 5. 'boxbuilder\_bootstrap' (in the chroot jail), which exits and returns control to...
 6. 'boxbuilder\_build\_ami' (on the EC2 instance), which continues to create an AMI image of the chroot jail.